 There are a lot of responsibilities when making your website.
-Making your website accessible is a big one.
+Making a perfectly accessible website is a big one.
 There are different disabilities that may affect how users navigate your website.
 Some of the most common are:

 Vision Impairment: A partial or total inability to see.

 Color Blindness: The inability to distinguish one or more chromatic colors.

 Hearing Impairment: A partial or total inability to hear.

 Cognitive Disabilities: Limitations in mental functioning and some skill sets, such as dementia and dyslexia.

 Physical and Mobility Impairments: This includes people with different types of physical disabilities.

 Photosensitive Epilepsy: When seizures can be triggered by flashing lights or contrasting lights with dark patterns.